Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Most broadcast advertisements are fifteen, thirty, or sixty seconds.

-When creating your first draft, start with a 30-second script.
-Once you have an outline, you can whittle it down to a 15-second script or expand it to a full 60-second script, as needed.
+When writing your first draft, start with a 30-second script.
+Once you have an outline, you can whittle it down to a 15-second script or expand it to a full 60-second script, based on what you need.

-Write natural dialogue.
-If your script calls for a conversation between two or more people, read it aloud with another person to get a sense of rhythm and inflection.
+Write in a way that would sound natural if you read it out loud.
+Get a sense of rhythm and inflection.
 Then, smooth over any rough spots.

 For interviews, ditch the script.
 As humans, we seldom speak in complete sentences.
-We tend to use fragments to express our thoughts.
-This is why scripted responses sound and look stilted or rehearsed.
+We tend to express our thoughts in fragments.
+Scripted responses sound and look stilted or rehearsed.

-Instead, prepare a list of talking points for varying responses to be captured when the interviewer poses questions differently.
+Instead, prepare talking points.
+That way varied responses can be captured when the interviewer poses questions differently.
 Then, in post-production, the producer can assemble the best clips to make your ad more natural and compelling.

 For video and TV ads, be sure there will be footage to cover what viewers see, hear, and read.
-Your copy must accommodate all three simultaneously.
+Write your copy to accommodate all three.

 Limit the amount of on-screen text repeated in your voiceover—amounting to sensory overload.
 Your images and words should work in tandem, not overwhelm the viewer.